Welcome to RennTech.org Community, Guest

 - VIN Option Lookups (limited)

-DBJoe996 replied to topmech0's topic in 996 Series (Carrera, Carrera 4, Carrera 4S, Targa)Thanks for coming back and sharing what resolved the issue.
-Helps others.
+DBJoe996 replied to LLarson's topic in 996 Series (Carrera, Carrera 4, Carrera 4S, Targa)From the location I would definitely check the AOS bellows which is above.